-Another way of approaching the U.S. stock market is by constructing your portfolio so that it owns companies in each sector of the stock market.
+Another way to approach the U.S. stock market is by constructing your portfolio so that it owns companies in each sector of the stock market.
 For this reason, Sure Dividend maintains 10 databases of stocks from each sector of the market. you can access these databases below.

-- The Complete List of Dividend-Paying Consumer Staples Stocks
+- The Complete List of Consumer Staples Stocks

-- The Complete List of Dividend-Paying Consumer Cyclical Stocks
+- The Complete List of Consumer Discretionary Stocks

-- The Complete List of Dividend-Paying Telecommunications Stocks
+- The Complete List of Communication Services Stocks

-- The Complete List of Dividend-Paying Financial Sector Stocks
+- The Complete List of Financial Sector Stocks

 - The Complete List of Healthcare Stocks